hiddenwaffle/twgr3/README.md

 # => undefined method `shout' for "hi":String (NoMethodError)
 ```

-`BasicObject` is the top of the Ruby class tree
+* `BasicObject` is the top of the Ruby class tree
+  * Subclasses typically use `method_missing` to extend functionality